otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-rest-express-http.md

 - Do not trust the AI tool's responses blindly.
 You **must** still use your judgement and may need to do additional research to determine if the response is correct
 - Acknowledge what AI tool you have used.
 In the assessment's repository **README.md** file, please include what prompt(s) you provided to the AI tool and how you used the response(s) to help you with your work

-**ATTENTION:** The use of AI tools to generate code is **permitted** in formative assessment but **not permitted** in any summative assessments.
-All submitted work must be entirely your own, reflecting your independent understanding and effort.
 ---

 ### Task One